Countdown-Development/Timer-plugin/README.md

 - 🔄 Use `/timerplugin toggletimer` or the config GUI to hide the timer from players
 - 🕶️ When hidden, players won't see the boss bar but the timer still counts down
 - 🎭 Useful for creating suspense or surprise events

+### 🔨 Mace Management
+- 📊 Track all mace crafting with `/timerplugin macestatus`
+- 🔄 Reset individual limits or all limits at once
+- 🖥️ Use the Mace Management GUI for easy click-to-reset functionality
+- 🎆 Control the legendary weapon economy of your server

 ## 🛠️ Troubleshooting